 Written content such as blogs are not only great for your SEO but also for engaging Millennial shoppers during the research and buying stages.
 Think of your content strategy like a funnel.
 At the top of the funnel, you should create more content around the questions your Millennial shoppers are searching online.
 Topics like “How often should I buy a new mattress” or “How to care for leather furniture” are great for shoppers researching potential products to solve a problem.
 You’ll attract these buyers on the first page of Google with good SEO techniques.
 As the Millennial shopper get further into the buying process, their questions will be more specific.
 And your content should match those queries.
 Blogs are a great tool to attract new Millennials and give your current Millennial prospects a way to keep your brand at the top of their minds.

 Create a Personalized Experience

-Millennials don’t want a hard sell, they want “experiential and interactive marketing” that draws them into a buying journey to potentially share with their online friends.
-You may also consider surveys and other online tools to engage online shoppers.
+Millennials don’t want a hard sell, they want “experiential and interactive marketing” that draws them into a buying journey to share with their online friends potentially.
+You may also consider surveys and other online tools to engage the online millennial shopper.
 The rise of media website Buzzfeed opened a new lane of entertainment for Millennials online.
 Style and personality quizzes like “Which ‘Friends’ character is most like you?” and “What your favorite breakfast says about your dating life” became the new way Millennials began to cultivate their personas.
 Retail technology began leveraging this behavior mechanism and saw incredible success in other industries.
 Some companies have found ways to incorporate the natural behavioral traits of Millennials and turned them into marketing tools for furniture retail websites.